Expert care when heart failure progress

 Getting the care you need starts with seeing one of our heart or vascular specialists.

-Though advanced heart failure is serious, there is hope for patients with this disease.
-Our Advanced Heart Failure Program team provides early diagnosis and comprehensive treatment of advanced heart failure.
+Though the disease is serious, there is hope for patients.
+Our Advanced Heart Failure Program team provides early diagnosis and comprehensive treatment.
 No other team in the mid-Atlantic region matches our quality of care or patient outcomes.
 In 1988, MedStar Washington Hospital Center became one of the first four hospitals to implant a ventricular assist device to help a weakened heart beat better, and our heart transplant team was the first in our region in 1987.

 Symptoms of advanced heart failure

-The symptoms of advanced heart failure are similar to those of heart failure in an earlier stage.
+The symptoms are similar to those of heart failure in an earlier stage.
 These include:

 - Shortness of breath